The 2011 Poppies - the Judges!

 founder and CEO of Bif

-Jason lives and works in Los Angeles, as a freelance writer/producer
+Toys.
+Jason lives and works in Los Angeles, as a freelance

-started Bif Bang Pow! over three years ago, and in that time has
+started Bif Bang Pow! over five years ago, and in that time has

 released action figures and bobble heads for 'The Big Lebowski', the

-Alex Ross), Showtime Networks' hit series 'Dexter', and Scott Ian of
+Alex Ross), Showtime Networks' hit series 'Dexter' and

-mean people.
-This is his first year voting on the Poppies, and he hopes
+This is his third year voting on the Poppies, and he hopes

 and long time action-figure collector and customizer.
 Starting back